remotion-dev/remotion/packages/docs/docs/cloudrun/cli/render.md

 The file name of the media output as stored in the Cloud Storage bucket.
 By default, it is `out` plus the appropriate file extension, for example: `out.mp4`.
 Must match `/([0-9a-zA-Z-!_.*'()/]+)/g`.

+### `--cloud-run-url`

+Specify the url of the service which should be used to perform the render.
+You must set either `cloud-run-url` _or_ `service-name`, but not both

 ### `--service-name`

 Specify the name of the service which should be used to perform the render.
+This is used in conjunction with the region to determine the service endpoint, as the same service name can exist across multiple regions.
+You must set either `cloud-run-url` _or_ `service-name`, but not both

+### `--unauthenticated-request`

+When this flag is set, the endpoint will be called without making use of credentials in the .env file.
+This requires the service to allow unauthenticated invocations.
+This can be set with the [--allow-unauthenticated](/docs/cloudrun/cli/services#--allow-unauthenticated) flag through the CLI, or through the [allowUnauthenticatedAccess](/docs/cloudrun/allowunauthenticatedaccess) method in the Node API.

 ## Media Rendering Specific Flags